bandesz/AirConnect-Synology/README.md

 The process is running with a low-privilege user.

-The router's local IP is automatically fetched from the interface list.
+The router's local IP is automatically fetched from the Ethernet interface list.
 The start script looks for the first 10.* IP address.
 If there is none it falls back to the first 192.168.* address.

 ## Build

 Optionally run shellcheck:

 ```
 make shellcheck
 ```

+Build packages for all architectures:

 ```
 make clean build-all